 Jimdo is a popular website builder that supports the creation of standard websites and comprehensive online stores.
 It offers basic, beginner-friendly site creation through its AI-powered Jimdo Dolphin editor, along with more advanced website building with code access through the Jimdo Creator.

-Since many people label it as the best website builder for beginners and mobile-friendly site editing, we decided to complete a full Jimdo review.
+Since many people label it as one of the best website builders for beginners and mobile-friendly site editing, we decided to complete a full Jimdo review.
 We’ve looked at both of Jimdo’s editing interfaces, analyzing their main features, prices, user interface, and more so you don’t have to.

 Jimdo: Plans and pricing

-Jimdo Dolphin has four website-specific plans and three online store plans.
-The free Play plan allows you to build a basic site with 500MB of storage, 2GB of bandwidth, and very limited features.
-The Start ($9 per month) and Grow ($15 per month) plans add more server resources and advanced features.
-And finally, the Unlimited plan ($39 per month) gives you the ability to create a large store with unmetered server resources, a legal text generator, and professional design analysis, among other tools.
+The Start ($9 a month) and Grow ($15 a month) plans add more server resources and advanced features, while the Unlimited plan ($39 a month) gives you the ability to create a large store with unmetered server resources, a legal text generator, and professional design analysis, among other tools.

-The cheapest Basic online store plan ($15 per month) lets you build a simple store with up to 10 pages and 10GB of storage.
-Upgrading to a Business ($19 per month) or VIP ($39 per month) plan will give you access to more advanced features and more server resources.
+The cheapest Basic online store plan ($15 a month) lets you build a simple store with up to 10 pages and 10GB of storage.
+Upgrading to a Business ($19 a month) or VIP ($39 a month) plan will give you access to more advanced features and more server resources.

 Jimdo is backed by a selection of impressive features designed to help streamline your website building journey.